techidaily/site-windows11/source/_posts/maximizing-room-acoustics-with-windows-11.md

 ![Enable Spaital Sound Using System Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/enable-spaital-sound-using-system-settings.jpg)
 5. Select the spatial sound format you want to use (Windows Sonic for Headphones, Dolby Atmos for Headphones).

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can also adjust Volume, Balance, and other sound settings from this menu.
 If you want more spatial sound options, you can install them from the Microsoft Store.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 How to Enable Spatial Sound Via Control Panel